 If you’re dropping several thousand dollars on your vacation, I don’t blame you for wanting to get your money’s worth by stuffing an extensive schedule of sightseeing into your itinerary.
 But it’s key to leave plenty of room for the unexpected in your trip, whether it’s a missed connection in Chicago or a broken-down bus in Costa Rica.
 (It’s also smart to leave some space for spontaneous adventure.
 You could come across a fantastic deserted beach or undiscovered locals-only cafe when you least expect it.)

 In particular, too-tight flight connections are a big travel mistake.
 I once booked a multi-leg flight on Expedia.com that included less than 60 minutes between connecting flights at Charles de Gaulle Airport in Paris.
 My first flight was about 20 minutes late, and I ended up sprinting for 15 minutes through the airport to my terminal, where I was faced with a long, snaking airport security line.
-By this time I was sweating profusely and pretty certain that I was not going to make it onto my next flight.
+By this time I was sweating profusely and pretty certain that I wouldn’t make it onto my next flight.
 I got lucky when a Frenchman in the security line noticed my hysteria and got out of line to tell airport security, in French, that I was about to miss my flight.
 (When I had previously attempted to communicate this in a mishmash of English and lapsed college-level French with an American accent, security had instructed me to stay put.)
 Thanks to the kind stranger, I was allowed to bypass the line and made it onto my flight with only minutes to spare.

 Keep in mind: That itinerary was originally created by Expedia, which, like a lot of travel providers and airlines, doesn’t always give travelers enough time in between flights.
 Always leave plenty of time for connections.
 We recommend at least an hour between domestic flights and two hours between international flights.
 This may vary by airport or time of year.

-Even travelers who carefully draw up a budget before their big trip can end up with financial plans slaughtered by baggage fees, airline surcharges, costs of airline meals and snacks, ATM fees, hotel service charges, car rental fees, Internet charges, taxes, tips, local payments and other pesky little (and big) fees.
+Even travelers who carefully draw up a budget before their big trip can end up with financial plans slaughtered by baggage fees, airline surcharges, costs of airline meals and snacks, ATM fees, hotel service charges, car rental fees, internet charges, taxes, tips, local payments, and other pesky little (and big) fees.
 Overlook the surcharges and your trip could cost hundreds more than you bargained for.

-The nickel-and-diming airlines are by far the worst offenders, but hotels, cruise lines, all-inclusive resorts and car rental companies aren’t far behind.
+The nickel-and-diming airlines are by far the worst offenders, but hotels, cruise lines, all-inclusive resorts, and car rental companies aren’t far behind.
 Your best bet is to always read the fine print and to ask your travel provider to outline exactly what is and what isn’t included in the price.
 Don’t let phrases like “all-inclusive” or even “free” fool you.
 Plus, be aware that many hotels and B&Bs, especially overseas, list rates per person, per night as opposed to per room, per night.

 Unexpected mishaps like the theft or loss of an important item can also destroy a well-planned budget.
-Sarah Schlichter, Senior Editor of, says she always budgets an extra $25 to $50 per person, per day for miscellaneous expenses when traveling.
+Sarah Schlichter, Senior Editor at SmarterTravel, says she always budgets an extra $25 to $50 per person, per day for miscellaneous expenses when traveling.
 If you leave some wiggle room in your budget for extra fees you didn’t consider, like an unplanned cab ride or a battery charger for your camera to replace the one you lost, you’ll be less inclined to fret over the expenditure (and most importantly, you’ll be able to pay for it!).

 For more tips and information, read Hidden Hotel Fees.